-You must implement quality assurance processes and ongoing reviews of high-density land values and property attributes to:
+You must implement quality assurance processes of land values and property attributes to:

-- ensure consistency in the values - correct any valuations that have moved out of the market range.
+- ensure consistency in the values - correct any valuations that have moved out of market range.

 Review sample land values individually and as a group to ensure that they can be tested and supported against the available market evidence.